 It’s time to announce the winners!

-Of course, some entries stood above the rest.
-So, today I’m excited to announce the winners of the 2019 First Chapters Writing Contest!
+Of course, eventually deliberations had to come to an end.
+So, today I’m excited to announce the winners of the 2020 First Chapters Writing Contest!

 This writing contest has received a major overhaul since this article was published.
 You can find the updated contest page, as well as a record of past winners, here.

 What Made a Winning Submission?

 As is tradition by now, I judge all submissions based on a few common criteria:

 - Did the submission have a strong Hook that encouraged me to read more?